 - Access to the Sendible App needs to be revoked on Pinterest.

-Please see this page for more information on setting up Pinterest profiles which shows how the Sendible App will be displayed.
+Please see Add a Pinterest profile for more information on setting up Pinterest profiles which shows how the Sendible App will be displayed.

 How can I communicate this change with my clients?